api-platform/docs/schema-generator/getting-started.md

 ## Model Scaffolding

 Start by browsing [Schema.org](https://schema.org) and pick types applicable to your application.
-The website provides tons of schemas including (but not limited to) representations of people, organization, event, postal address, creative work and e-commerce structures.
+The website provides tons of schemas including (but not limited to) representations of people, organizations, events, postal addresses, creative work and e-commerce structures.
-Then, write a simple YAML config file like the following.
+Then, write a simple YAML config file similar to the following.

-Here we will generate a data model for an address book with these data:
+Here we will generate a data model for an address book with the following data:

 - a [`Person`](http://schema.org/Person) which inherits from [`Thing`](http://schema.org/Thing)
-- a [`PostalAddress`](http://schema.org/PostalAddress) which inherits from [`ContactPoint`](http://schema.org/ContactPoint), which inherits from [`StructuredValue`](http://schema.org/StructuredValue), etc.
+- a [`PostalAddress`](http://schema.org/PostalAddress) which inherits from [`ContactPoint`](http://schema.org/ContactPoint), which itself inherits from [`StructuredValue`](http://schema.org/StructuredValue), etc.

 ```yaml
 # api/config/schema.yaml